diana-z-rtu/WoTech-team-23/README.md

 team-23 outcomes and codes

 Team rules:
-We introduce ourselves in the new team
+\nWe introduce ourselves in the new team
 We select a team lead
 Team lead makes a GitHub repo
 We all together make a README.md file describing our team and the project